-Please be assured that staff and patients will be screened daily.
-All surfaces are cleaned and sanitized at least daily.
+Please be assured that staff and patients are screened daily.
+All surfaces are cleaned and sanitized frequently.
 Proper hand hygiene and use of hand washing, hand sanitizer and/or disposable gloves and masks is our standard of patient care, to protect clients from coronavirus and all other preventable infections.

 If you are unable to make your appointment for any reason, please also be sure to contact us as soon as possible to ensure no interruption in your treatment.

 To limit the number of people in the clinic space at any one time, several new measures will be effective immediately:

 A. Hours at all clinics will expand to 10:30 to 4:30 with the time of 12:00-1:00 reserved for seeing new scheduled clients, and breaking for lunch.